martha-thomae/GuatC1/09_Rodrigo-de-Ceballos_Mass/comments.md

 ### Full Movement

 Editorial corrections:
+- Extend the notes of the four voices for simultaneous ending (section 1) [only orange labels left are 2, which are in super-weak beats]
+- Change the A minim to a semibreve (section 2, measure 6)
-- Shorten the note at the end of the Superius, Tenor, and Bassus (section 1)
+- Extend the last notes in Superius, Altus, and Bassus (section 2)
-- ...

 --->  Missing minim in altus (section 2) --> add a minim after a semibreve to resolve a suspension **????**
-Shorten last note in tenor OR augmented the ones in the other 3 voices (section 2)

 No remaining orange labels after editorial corrections